MarkPearce/Reignmaker-lite/simulations/Kingdom_Simulation_Runner.md

 # Kingdom Simulation Runner for Reignmaker-lite

 ## Purpose
-This document serves as a simulation runner for the Reignmaker-lite subsystem for pathfinder.
+This document serves as a simulation runner for the Reignmaker-lite subsystem for Pathfinder 2e.
 Each time you run this simulation, it will:
 1. Generate a unique 50-turn simulation with fresh dice rolls
 2. Create a numbered output file (kingdom_simulation_001.md, _002.md, etc.)
 3. Update the master analysis document with aggregated results